padowla/Powershell-Scripts/File-Share-Analysis/README.md

 the script will extract the information up to level 2 so the ACLs of the folders: anothertest, test, anothersub and subtest.

+## Backward compatibility

+The script was developed using the Powershell 2.0 API so that it is also compatible with older systems such as Windows Server 2008 R2.